autotelicum/Smooth-CoffeeScript/literate/underscore.md

 %
 % ☕

-> This reference is an adaptation of the documentation found at [Underscore.js](http://documentcloud.github.com/underscore).
+> This reference is an adaptation of the documentation at [Underscore.js](http://documentcloud.github.com/underscore).
 It is _interactive_ in its HTML~5~ form.
 Edit a CoffeeScript segment to try it.
 You can see the generated JavaScript when you write a CoffeeScript